bentoml/BentoML/README.md

 BentoML is a flexible framework that accelerates the workflow of __serving and deploying machine learning models__ in the cloud.

-It supports most popular machine learning frameworks and making it easy for your ML team to deliver cloud-native prediction services that DevOps and software engineers can easily work with.

-Check out our 5-mins [Quickstart Notebook](https://colab.research.google.com/github/bentoml/BentoML/blob/master/guides/quick-start/bentoml-quick-start-guide.ipynb)
- using BentoML to turn a trained sklearn model into a containerized REST API server, and then deploy it to AWS Lambda.
+It supports most popular machine learning frameworks and makes it easy for ML teams to deliver cloud-native prediction services that DevOps and software engineers can easily work with.
+Check out our 5-mins [Quickstart Notebook](https://colab.research.google.com/github/bentoml/BentoML/blob/master/guides/quick-start/bentoml-quick-start-guide.ipynb) using BentoML to turn a trained sklearn model into a containerized REST API server, and then deploy it to AWS Lambda.

-If you are using BentoML for production workloads or wants to contribute, be sure to join our Slack channel and hear about our latest development updates:
+If you plan to use BentoML for production workloads or wants to contribute, be sure to join our Slack channel and hear about our latest development updates:
 [![join BentoML Slack](https://badgen.net/badge/Join/BentoML%20Slack/cyan?icon=slack)](https://join.slack.com/t/bentoml/shared_invite/enQtNjcyMTY3MjE4NTgzLTU3ZDc1MWM5MzQxMWQxMzJiNTc1MTJmMzYzMTYwMjQ0OGEwNDFmZDkzYWQxNzgxYWNhNjAxZjk4MzI4OGY1Yjg)